 Soi Nana: Bangkok’s Red Light District

-Soi Nana is not only in, but is, what most people call Bangkok’s Red Light District.
+It is not only in, but Soi Nana is what most people call Bangkok’s Red Light District.
 However, not only sex tourists want to stay here.
 Thrill-seekers love it and so do those looking for visas, because many of the Embassies are within walking distance of it, including the British, American, Spanish and Swiss Embassies.

 My wife and I have stayed here four times, three for visas and once for pleasure.

 However, this is our first visit to the small Swan Inn II further down the street (soi), about fifteen minutes from the action.
 That may not sound far, but most visitors like to have it going on all around them.

 This is the hottest year since 1958, and it will remain like this with temperatures around 45-50c – until the monsoon comes, which is traditionally in mid-May, although with the climate changes, it has been a month late.
 That would never have happened until the last decade.
 Thai weather has been predictable for centuries and more.

 The natural heat, combined with the traffic fumes and omnipresent dust, half of which one presumes is powered dog crap, is becoming normal.
 Luckily, irascibility and road rage barely exist over here, except among the foreigners.
 Thais look on aloof, accustomed to bearing everything that comes their way, seeing it as part of their Karma.
 And that, as all Buddhists know, just has to be taken in one’s stride.